anthyme/reveal.js/slides/rex-akka-cqrs/rex-akka-cqrs.4.akka.md

 - Asynchrone CQRS with reactive architecture and new views pushed <!-- .element: class="fragment" data-fragment-index="4" -->

 - Durability with Akka Persistance <!-- .element: class="fragment" data-fragment-index="5" -->

+- Background task when the system is idle <!-- .element: class="fragment" data-fragment-index="6" -->